+44 (0)20 7045 0600

 Portfolio construction

 The output from our investment process is used to populate investment funds that aim to deliver outstanding performance for our investors while also catering for their diverse attitudes towards risk.
-Our 11 funds have clearly differentiated investment objectives and sit within five of the principal Investment Association sectors, IA Mixed Investment 0-35% Shares, IA Mixed Investment 20-60% Shares, IA Mixed Investment 40-85% Shares, IA Global and IA Flexible Investment.
+Our 13 funds have clearly differentiated investment objectives and sit within five of the principal Investment Association sectors, IA Mixed Investment 0-35% Shares, IA Mixed Investment 20-60% Shares, IA Mixed Investment 40-85% Shares, IA Global and IA Flexible Investment.
 All our funds are eligible for inclusion in an ISA.
-Each fund portfolio is dynamic and changes as our investment thinking evolves.
-Our investment committee meets quarterly on a formal basis to review the performance and investment risk management of our strategies
+Each portfolio is dynamic and changes as our investment thinking evolves.
+Our investment committee meets quarterly on a formal basis to review the performance and investment risk management of our strategies.

 Security of assets